Battered By Pandemic, Boeing Cutting 30,000 Jobs In Two Years - UrduPoint

 In the third quarter, Boeing reported a loss of $449 million, compared with profits of $1.2 billion in the year-ago period as revenues fell 29.2 percent to $14.1 billion.

+The latest quarter of red ink takes Boeing's losses for all of 2020 to $3.5 billion.

-Calhoun has emphasized that while Boeing faces a difficult medium-term environment, it expects airline demand to eventually return and that the company is well positioned in the defense and space business, which is steadier than commercial travel.
+- Smaller market - Calhoun has emphasized that while Boeing faces a difficult medium-term environment, it expects airline demand to eventually return and the company is well positioned in the defense and space business, which is steadier than commercial travel.

+The latest job cuts come after Boeing previously trimmed production of leading planes due to the downturn in travel.
+The aviation giant did not announce further reductions on Wednesday.

+Calhoun, in an interview with CNBC, said the current production rates are "appropriate" in light of expectations.

+Calhoun said the latest spikes in the coronavirus likely mean airlines will garner less travel the rest of the year than they previously expected.

+But the Boeing CEO expects a shift in sentiment in the latter half of 2020 due to the vaccine which, "by all accounts seems to be way ahead of where we imagined it would be," Calhoun told CNBC.

-Calhoun has taken steps in 2020 to bolster its cash position since the coronavirus devastated the travel market.
+By the end of 2020, there will be a "change to psychology with respect to the vaccine," he said.
+"And then I'm open that the recovery could come sooner rather than later."
+Calhoun has taken steps in 2020 to bolster the company's cash position since the coronavirus devastated the travel market.

 Besides two voluntary layoff programs and involuntary job cuts, these have included suspending dividend payments, trimming commercial plane production and announcing a decision to consolidate manufacturing of the 787 Dreamliner plane to one venue from two in a cost-saving move.